erikv05/1710-curiosity-modelling/README.md

 - **StandardTuning Predicate**: Ensures that the string-to-interval mappings align with standard guitar tuning (e.g., EADGBE).
 A major 3rd is programmed between strings 3 and 4, where the 4th half step on string 3 loops back to be the starting note of string 4, and similarly a perfect 5th, or 5 half steps, are programmed between the rest of the string pairs.

 ## Testing

+We wrote several tests for the model itself, including ones for wellformedness which ensure a basic guitar has the correct number of strings, intervals, and valid fret mappings, Western Interval tests to ensure that intervals are sequential and wrap around in a 12-step cycle, as well as tests which verify the tuning of open string notes.
+We also tested domain area properties such as valid mappings between guitar strings, frets, and intervals, that played notes correspond to valid string/fret combinations, and that all the predicates are satisfied by instances in the test suite.